Boeing revamps defense, space unit to tighten programs

 In addition to the tanker program, BDS Development will oversee the Air Force’s program to build a new presidential aircraft; Boeing’s work on a commercial crew vehicle to ferry astronauts to the International Space Station; NASA’s Space Lauch System rocket; Boeing’s 502 small satellite effort; and the defense unit’s work on the rudder, folding wing tips and other components of the 777X commercial airliner.

-Byron Callan, defense analyst with Capital Alpah Securities, said the move signalled Boeing’s determination to get a grip on the tanker program, where higher costs have dampened the defense unit’s performance.
+Byron Callan, defense analyst with Capital Alpah Securities, said the move signaled Boeing’s determination to get a grip on the tanker program, where higher costs have dampened the defense unit’s performance.